noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-2.md

   icon might already be an atom as well.
 This means you would need to promote the button to a molecule, which requires needlessly moving files around in the folder tree and communicating these changes to team members.
-On the other hand, in one team a button with an icon might still be considered an atom, while in another it would be a molecule.
+Additionally, in one team a button with an icon might still be considered an atom, while in another it would be a molecule.
 I know this example is contrived, but the point still stands.
 - **Review**: Because the boundaries of these concepts are somewhat